-Why is CAR T-Cell Therapy So Expensive?
+CAR T-Cell Therapy Costs: Why is it So Expensive?

 If you know anything about chimeric antigen receptor T-cell therapy (CAR T-cell therapy), you’re likely to know it’s expensive.
 Like crazy expensive.
 When I was offered my treatment, the estimated price was $1 million – and that was even WITH being in a clinical trial.
 It’s an eye-watering amount of money, and well beyond the reach of most people without substantial help.

-Like all new pharmaceutical products, the economics of how the companies get their products to market means they take on enormous costs and risks before they ever get a product approved.
-One pharma exec told me it wouldn’t be unusual for his company to spend $800 million or $1 billion for a novel treatment, to do all the science, research, approvals, etc. – and even then, they always wear the risk that the product simply might not be approved, or might not work at scale.
-So, in some ways, ALL new products need to be able to pay for their own development, and also a proportion of the development of products that don’t make it to market.
-Now, I’m not asking for too much sympathy for the pharma companies here – they do OK, as we all know – but it does explain some of the cost issues.
+Like all new pharmaceutical products, the economics of how the companies get their products to market means they take on enormous expenses and risks before they ever get a product approved.
+One pharma exec told me it wouldn’t be unusual for his company to spend $800 million or $1 billion for a novel treatment.
+That's to do all the science, research, approvals, etc. And even then, they always wear the risk that the product simply might not be approved, or might not work at scale.

 CAR T-cell therapy is different than other treatments